tensorflow/tensorboard/DEVELOPMENT.md

     ```

 4. For running a karma console to set break points for debugging purpose, use
-    `ibazel run`.
+    `bazel run`.
 Access the karma console at port `9876` (For example, `http://<YOUR_SERVER_ADDRESS>:9876/`) and click 'DEBUG' button, it pops up another page, where you have to use browser developer console for better debugging.

     ```sh
-    (tf)$ ibazel run //tensorboard/webapp:karma_test_chromium-local
+    (tf)$ bazel run //tensorboard/webapp:karma_test_chromium-local
     ```

-    However, with `ibazel run` the file watcher is glitchy on running the tests
+    However, you cannot use `ibazel run` in this case.
+The file watcher is glitchy on running the tests
     when detecting changes.
 It shows '`a broken pipe`' in terminal.
 We need to terminate and restart the program manually.